 Subtle floral notes

 Certain vodkas may exhibit subtle floral notes, reminiscent of flowers or herbs.
-These delicate aromas can be the result of the specific ingredients used or the distillation techniques employed.
+These delicate aromas can be the result of the specific ingredients use or the distillation techniques employe.
 Floral vodkas can bring a unique and refreshing twist to cocktails, adding a touch of elegance to the overall flavor profile.

 Peppery or spicy undertones